Whether It’s Your Husband, Wife, Child, Parent, Brother or Sister . . .

 Some immigrants are confused about the meaning of an approved I-130 petition.
 The main purpose is that it shows you have a valid relationship to immigrate your family member.

-For instance, if you’re attempting to petition your wife for green card benefits, it only serves to show that your marriage is technically legal.
+For instance, if you’re attempting to petition your wife for green card benefits, it only serves to show that your marriage is technically legal

-How Long Does The Petition Process Take?
+How Long Does The I-130 Immigrant Relative Petition Approval Take?

 Generally, the waiting time for an Approval Notice of an I-130 immigrant relative visa petition is about five months.

-But the filing of the I-130 immigration family visa petition is merely the first step of the complete family unity legalization process.
+Yet, as noted above, the filing of the I-130 immigration family visa petition is merely the first step of the complete family unity legalization process.